projectsyn/component-eks-addon-manager/README.md

 # ⚠️  Repo Archive Notice

 As of Jan 19, 2022, this component will no longer be updated.

 We recommend that you use the mechanisms provided by AWS to manage the EKS addons.
 See the [EKS documentation](https://docs.aws.amazon.com/eks/latest/userguide/eks-add-ons.html) for details.

+See our [migration how-to](./docs/modules/ROOT/pages/how-tos/migrate-to-eks-add-ons.adoc) for instructions to migrate the EKS addons to be managed through Terraform.

 # Commodore Component: eks-addon-manager